bkoz/tomcatbin/README.md

 Pushed 7/7 layers, 100% complete
 Push successful
 ```
 Create a deployment config using the image stream info.
+Replace the `<registry-service-ip>`
+with what is returned.

 ```
 oc get is